dasmanas/docker-local-registry/README.md

 -extensions v3_req
 ```

-Make sure all your Private Keys are safe and secure.
+**Make sure all your Private Keys are safe and secure.**

 ## Docker Engine configuration configuration

+You can choose to run on TLS or without TLS.
+Depending upon your choice pick your option from below.

-### No TLS/HTTPS config
+### Without TLS/HTTPS config
 For this, you have to mention `insecure-registries` key in the config.
 ```json
 {